elyra-ai/examples/pipelines/hello_world/README.md

 ### Prerequisites

-- JupyterLab 2.x with the Elyra extension 1.1.x installed
+- JupyterLab 2.x with the Elyra extension v1.1.x (or newer) installed

 ### Setup